paul-nechifor/backbone-sketch/readme.md

     npm install

+Rebuild all the files (in dev mode) and start the server:

+    npm start

 Lint, test and generate the coverage:

+    npm run test-once

+Continuously watch all files and rerun the tests (no coverage):

     npm test

-Continuously watch all files and rerun the tests:

-    npm run wtest

-Rebuild all the files and start the app.

-    npm start

-Rebuild all the files without starting the app.
+Rebuild all the files in dev mode:

     npm run build

+Rebuild all the files in production mode:

+    npm run build-production

 Delete all generated files: